 Neuropsychological and Learning Evaluation Services

-The Neuropsychological and Educational Evaluation Service at the Center for Cognitive Behavior Therapy offers comprehensive assessments for children, adolescents, and young adults.
+The Neuropsychological and Learning Evaluation Service at the Center for Cognitive Behavior Therapy offers comprehensive assessments for children, adolescents, and young adults.
 The program is designed to address a range of concerns, including those related to attention, learning, memory, intellectual functioning, hyperactivity, and impulsive behaviors.

 Areas of Assessment